effectstream/effectstream/packages/cardano-contracts/inverse-whirlpool/README.md

 ### Set Up

+#### Installation

-First, run `npm install` to install the required `node` packages for the CLI application.
+Make sure you first the contract scripts in the previous section, next, run `pnpm install` to install the required `node` packages for the CLI application.
 Next, set up a `.env` file with API keys for a provider.
 Not all variables must be defined, only at minimum the provider you choose to work with.
 The default provider Blockfrost.
 Your `.env` may look like so:
 ```
 DEMETER=<Demeter API Key>
 KUPO_URL="https://<network>.<Kupo URL>"